prof3ssorSt3v3/mad9034/docs/modules/week7/README.md

 ### Types of Scenarios

-1. **Goal-Based/Task-Based**
+1. **Goal-Based/Task-Based**:
-   Focus only on what the user wants to do defining information architecture and content usability testing scenarios
+   Focuses on what the user wants to accomplish, defining information architecture and content usability testing scenarios.

    ![Scenario type 1](./scenario-type-1.png)

-2. **Elaborated**
+2. **Elaborated**:
-   Better understand the persona to design for better understand how the persona characteristics may affect the interaction with the product/service helps craft the right content and functionality for a specific user type
+   A deeper understanding of the persona's characteristics and their effect on product interaction.
+Helps design content and functionality for specific user types.

    ![Scenario type 2](./scenario-type-2.png)

-3. **Full Scale Task**
+3. **Full-Scale Task**:
-   Includes the steps required to complete a task from a user’s perspective how the product would support the task-oriented or elaborated scenario that you started with
+   Includes all steps required to complete a task from a user's perspective.
+Expands on the task-oriented or elaborated scenario.

-Cynthia is traveling to see her family for Christmas and she wants to get her shopping done early.

-- Opens the wish list app
+For example, Cynthia is traveling for Christmas and wants to complete her shopping early.
+Her scenario includes opening the wish list app, sending requests, receiving notifications, adding items to the shopping list, making online purchases, and checking off items.
-- Sends a request to her family for wish lists
-- Receives notifications when a family member added items to the wish list
-- Adds items from the wish list to the shopping list
-- Purchases the items online
-- Checks the wish list which has all the purchased items checked off

 ### Best Practices